top of page

 ARTIST STATEMENT

-The varying parts of me, how they fit together, and how they sometimes clash, are throughlines of my practice.
-I am bi-cultural and bi-racial.
-My mother is black and from Caracas Venezuela, my father is white and from Columbus, Ohio.
-I was born and raised in Albuquerque, New Mexico where I continue to live and work.
-My creative work is motivated by a desire to explore identity, both introspectively and communally.
+In my practice, I confront the varying parts of me, how they fit together, and how they sometimes clash.
+My creative work is motivated by a desire to explore identity, both alone and collaboratively.
 The common thread running through my paintings, sculptures, and community-based projects is its human focus.
 I am attracted to the presence of contradiction in identity, therefore, my work aims to compose opposing forces harmoniously and in various media.
 I juxtapose notions of femininity and strength, divinity and normalcy, beauty and the mundane, to not only reconcile my own contradictions, but to question societal notions of race, gender, and beauty.
-Art-making is how I reconceive identity.
+Art-making is how I reconceive identity, and make space for myself.

 BIO